ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 Check for these basics:

 - Is it clear?
+- Is it active (and not passive)?
 - Does it sound like NorthPointe?
 - Is every word true?
 - Can you cut any adjectives or modifiers?
+- Does it respect our audience?

 Take out any white lies or fluff.
 Watch out for filler words like *especially* etc

+When our guests read the bulletin we want to respect them, and welcome them into the life of the church.
+They want to be informed, not mothered or lectured.
+Lose the excessively prescriptive and the moralizing, because it can come off as condescending.

+- Don’t forget…
+- We need…
+- Never…
+- Avoid…
+- Don’t…
+- Remember to…

 Edit your work until it’s clear, honest, and sounds like something you’d say to a friend or neighbor.
 Tell them how you really feel, and be patient with yourself while you rework the copy.